platonic-io/detsys-testkit/demo/slides.md

 # Solution for non-determinism

-* SUT is assumed to be written on reactor form, i.e. given a message and some state, produce a set of messages;
+* SUT is assumed to be written on reactor form, i.e. given an incoming message and some internal state, update the state and produce a set of outgoing messages;

 * All messages get set via the Scheduler which randomly, but deterministically using a seed, determines the arrival order of the messages;